mingovvv/mingovvv.github.io/_posts/2019-08-09-getting-started.md

 There are two ways to create a new repository for this theme:
 There are two ways to create a new repository for this theme:
 There are two ways to create a new repository for this theme:
+There are two ways to create a new repository for this theme:
+There are two ways to create a new repository for this theme:

 - [**Using the Chirpy Starter**](#option-1-using-the-chirpy-starter) - Easy to upgrade, isolates irrelevant project files so you can focus on writing.
 - [**GitHub Fork**](#option-2-github-fork) - Convenient for custom development, but difficult to upgrade.
 Unless you are familiar with Jekyll and are determined to tweak or contribute to this project, this approach is not recommended.